Custom Nodes

 />

-After defining your new node type, you can use it by using the type
+After defining your new node type, you can use it by specifying the type

 const nodes = [